-If your concern or complaint relates to teaching or other provision made by the Faculty, then you should raise it with the Director of Graduate Studies (Professor Anna Sapir Abulafia) as appropriate.
+If your concern or complaint relates to teaching or other provision made by the Faculty, then you should raise it with the Director of Graduate Studies (Dr Sarah Apetrei) as appropriate.
 Complaints about departmental facilities should be made to the Head of Administration and Finance.
-If you feel unable to approach one of those individuals, you may contact the Faculty Board Chairman, Professor Graham Ward.
+If you feel unable to approach one of those individuals, you may contact the Faculty Board Chairman, Professor William Wood.
 The officer concerned will attempt to resolve your concern/complaint informally.

-If you are dissatisfied with the outcome, you may take your concern further by making a formal complaint to the Proctors under the University Student Complaints Procedure (https://www.ox.ac.uk/students/academic/complaints).
+If you are dissatisfied with the outcome, you may take your concern further by making a formal complaint to the Proctors under the University Student Complaints Procedure (www.ox.ac.uk/students/academic/complaints).